-- Click the "DNS" link at the top of the page.
+- Click the DNS app at the top of the page.

 More information on SPF record syntax and formatting is found below.

-You can also add it as a TXT record, which will look something like this:
+You can also add it as a TXT record, which looks something like this:

 TXT @ v=spf1 include:example.net -all